IAnalyzeGenomes/IAnalyzeGenomes/README.md

 ### Hi there 👋

-I am a bioinformatician working in a clinical genetics laboratory at Michigan Medicine.
-I also like to call myself "Human Genome Informaticist".
-To put simply, I digitally decode the patient's DNA data (A, T, G and C's) to find information/mistakes their DNA that can help clinicians with a diagnosis or even treatment.
+I am Amit (pronounced Ah-me-th), a bioinformatician working in a clinical genetics laboratory at Michigan Medicine.
+I also like to call myself "Human Genome Informaticist" that is because I digitally decode patient's DNA data (made up of strings of four letters - A's, T's, G's and C's) to find mistakes/erros that can help clinicians diagnosis the disease or even treatment the disease.

-I work on integrating cutting-edge Next-Generation Sequencing (NGS) methods/tools with our clinical bioinformatics workflows to analyze patient data.
-Most of my work is in the area of identifying Single Nucleotide Variants (SNV), Insertions and Deletions (InDels) and Copy Number Variations (CNV) that impact human health.
+I work to integrate cutting-edge Next-Generation Sequencing (NGS) methods/tools with our clinical bioinformatics workflows to analyze patient's genomic data.
+Most of my work is in the area of identifying Single Nucleotide Variants (SNV), Insertions and Deletions (InDels) and Copy Number Variations (CNV) by building secondary and tertiary analysis workflows.

+I also work on collaborative research projects to help with genetic data analysis.
+I recently crossed 50 citations!
+Yay! https://scholar.google.com/citations?user=3gs-sk8AAAAJ&hl=en

 🔭 I’m currently working on CallVars repository.